AdobeDocs/campaign-standard.en/help/automating/using/external-api.md

 Specific Guardrails have been put in place for the JSON:

 * **JSON Max Depth**: limit the maximum depth of a custom nested JSON that can be processed to 10 levels.
 * **JSON Max Key Length**: limit the maximum length of the internal key generated to 255.
-This key associated with the column ID.
+This key is associated with the column ID.
 * **JSON Max Duplicate Keys Allowed**:  limit the maximum total number of duplicate JSON property names, which are used as column ID, to 150.